-Measles, or rubeola, is an infection caused by the rubeola virus.
+Measles is an infection caused by a virus.
 Measles is spread when an infected person coughs or sneezes.
 It is also spread through direct contact, such as sharing cups or toys.

 What are the signs and symptoms of measles?

-- Your child may develop a rash about 2 to 3 days after he starts to feel sick.
+Your child may develop a rash about 2 to 3 days after he starts to feel sick.
 The measles rash usually begins on the face and head and then spreads down to the legs and feet.
 It may first appear as tiny spots that later join together to make large patchy bumps.
 The rash usually disappears in 5 to 8 days, and may cause the skin to peel afterward.
+Your child may also have any of the following:

-- Your child may have small white spots that appear inside his mouth, usually on the cheeks.
+- Small white spots that appear inside his mouth, usually on the cheeks

 How is measles diagnosed?

-Your child's caregiver can usually diagnose measles based on your child's symptoms and physical exam.
+Your child's healthcare provider may be able to diagnose measles based on your child's symptoms and a physical exam.
 Your child may need a blood test to confirm the infection.

 How is measles treated?

-- Cough medicine: This is given to decrease your child's urge to cough and help him rest.
+- Cough medicine is given to decrease your child's urge to cough and help him rest.

-- Give your child plenty of liquids: This will help prevent dehydration.
-Ask how much your child should drink each day.
+- Give your child liquids as directed.
+Liquids help prevent dehydration.
+Ask how much liquid to give your child each day and which liquids are best for him.
 Give your child water, juice, or broth instead of sports drinks.
 He may need an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
-Ask your child's caregiver where you can get ORS.
+Ask your child's healthcare provider where you can get ORS.

-- Give your child healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+- Give your child a variety of healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 This will help your child feel better and have more energy.
 If he is not hungry or gets tired easily, try feeding him smaller amounts more often.